leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 will not allow name clashes like the one in the `const` example.

 ## `MonadQuotation` and `MonadRef`
+Based on this description of the hygiene mechanism one interesting quesiton pops up, how do we know what the current list of macro scopes actually is?
+After all in the macro functions that were defined above there is never any explicit passing around of the scopes happening.
+As is quite common in functional programming, as soon as we start having some additional state that we need to bookkeep (like the macro scopes) this is done with a monad, this is the case here as well with a slight twist.

+Instead of implementing this for only a single monad `MacroM` the general concept of keeping track of macro scopes in monadic way is abstracted away using a type class called `MonadQuotation`.
+This allows any other monad to also easily provide this hygienic `Syntax` creation mechanism by simply implementing this type class.

-This macro hygiene mechanism is the reason that while we are able to use pattern matching on syntax with `` `(syntax) `` we cannot just create `Syntax` with the same syntax in pure functions: someone has to keep track of macro scopes for us.
+This is also the reason that while we are able to use pattern matching on syntax with `` `(syntax) `` we cannot just create `Syntax` with the same syntax in pure functions: there is no `Monad` implementing `MonadQuotation` involved in order to keep track of the macro scopes.

-In this case, this is done by the `MacroM` monad, but it can be done by any monad that implements `Lean.MonadQuotation`.
-For this reason, it's worth to take a brief look at it:
+Now let's take a brief look at the `MonadQuotation` type class:

 ```lean
 namespace Playground